Jaigarh Fort

 Jaigarh Fort is situated on the promontory called the Cheel ka Teela (Hill of Eagles) of the Aravalli range; it overlooks the Amer Fort and the Maota Lake, near Amer in Jaipur, Rajasthan, India.

-The fort was built by Sawai Jai Singh in 1726 to protect the Amer Fort and its palace complex and was named after him.
+Raja Kakil Dev captured the Amber region from the Mina tribes and began construction of Jaigarh fort around the middle of the eleventh century.
+Over the centuries, the Fort was augmented by subsequent rulers, including Maha Raja Jai Singh II, who added palace apartments to the complex.

 The fort, rugged and similar in structural design to the Amer Fort, is also known as Victory Fort.
 It has a length of 3 km along the north–south direction and a width of 1 km.
 The fort features a cannon named "Jaivana" (Jaivana Cannon), which was manufactured in the fort precincts and was then the world's largest cannon on wheels.
 Jaigarh Fort and Amer Fort are connected by subterranean passages and considered as one complex.

 Geography

 The Jaigarh Fort, located on one of the peaks of the Aravalli range of hills is built about 400 m above the Amer Fort.
 It provides an excellent of view of Aravalli hills and the Amer Fort down below.

 The fort is 10 km away from Jaipur city.
 It stands on a short diversion from the Jaipur-Delhi Highway, which leads to the Jaivaan cannon at the Dungar Darwaza ('Darwaza' means "gate"), the same road leads to another important fort called the Nahargarh Fort.
 It can also be approached from the Amer Fort over a short climb along a steep hill track, arriving at the Awami Gate near the fort museum.